kr1zzo-FER/Model-Informed-Path-Planning/README.md

 <img src="assets/example_costmap.png" alt="drawing" width="500"/>

+* Zones are marked with different colors based on the distance from the coast and determined according to the prescribed [safety regulations in Croatia](https://www.angelina.hr/en/blog/minimum-distance-between-yachts-and-the-coast-in-croatia)

 //TODO : add more directions and fix empty spaces, connect meters with geolocations

-## Step 5 : Path interpolation and optimization
+## Step 5 : Testing of the path planning algorithms on the generated cost map

-* From the results of the path planning algorithms, the path interpolation and optimization are needed for the path planning algorithms to be used in the real environment
 * From the step 3, the path planning algorithm with the best results is chosen for the path interpolation and optimization (D*),and code is modified to fit the cost map generated in the previous step

 //TODO

-## Step 6 : Testing of the path planning algorithms on the generated cost map
+## Step 6 : Path interpolation and optimization

+* From the results of the path planning algorithms, the path interpolation and optimization are needed for the path planning algorithms to be used in the real environment

 //TODO